A brief history

 In England: Pomeranian Dog

-Pomeranians developed as a breed by English amateurs
+Pomeranians developed as a breed by English enthusiasts

 The Pom dog was developed as a breed and became known as the Pomeranian in England.
-It was not until the 18th century that the Pomeranian (then known as the Wolf Dog) became firmly established in England, as the breed attracted the interest of members of the English monarchy.
+It was only in the 18th century that the Pomeranian (then known as the Wolf dog) became firmly established in England, the breed having aroused the interest of members of the English monarchy.

-In 1761, when she married King George III, Queen Charlotte of the Duchy of Mecklenburg, a German territory neighbouring Pomerania, was just 17 years old and brought her pet dogs to England.
-Queen Charlotte’s dogs were what was then known as “wolfhounds” and were mainly white in colour.
+In 1761, upon marrying King George III, Queen Charlotte of the Duchy of Mecklenburg (a German territory bordering Pomerania), then 17 years old, brought her companion dogs to England.
+Queen Charlotte’s dogs were what was then called the “wolf-dog” type and were primarily white in color.

 The King’s son (King George IV) continued this royal tradition, and examples of this can be seen in paintings by Gainsborough and Stubbs.

-English Pomeranians were generally kept as pets and much information about these dogs comes from various paintings.
+English Pomeranians were generally kept as pets, and much of the information about these dogs comes from various paintings.

 Written by William Taplin and published in London in 1803, ‘The Sportsman’s Cabinet’ deals with race in detail: